EricAsante3/EricAsante3/README.md

-I'm a Senior at the University of Connecticut majoring in Computer Science and Engineering, with a minor in Electronics and Systems.
+Senior at the University of Connecticut majoring in Computer Science and Engineering, with a minor in Electronics and Systems.

-I have a solid background in React.js, web and mobile app development, and hands-on experience with Python, C++, C, Kotlin, AWS, MongoDB, SQL, Git, JavaScript, HTML/CSS, and .NET.
+Brings a solid background in web and mobile development, with hands-on experience building real-time applications using modern APIs and frameworks.

-My skill set spans both software and hardware, allowing me to design responsive user interfaces, implement backend logic and APIs, and develop embedded systems.
-I’m passionate about building user-focused solutions and continuously exploring new technologies.
+Skilled in both software and hardware, with the ability to design responsive user interfaces, implement backend logic and APIs, and develop embedded systems.

-I’m currently seeking full-time engineering opportunities where I can apply my skills in a collaborative and innovative environment.
+Currently seeking full-time engineering opportunities in collaborative and innovative environments.